API reference

 POST /v1/cdrs/:cdrId/share

-Generate a share token for a CDR.
-The returned shareUrl can be given to a business partner (e.g. a lead buyer) so they can claim the evidence.
+Generate a share URL for a CDR.
+The returned shareUrl can be given to a business partner (e.g. a lead buyer) so they can receive the evidence.
+The CDR does not need to be collected first — either you or the recipient can collect (pay for) the CDR at any time.
+If you have already paid, your recipients get free download access when they POST to the share URL.

 bash